Film distribution: Pre-studio era film release

 Prior to the decline of the Motion Picture Patents Company (Edison Trust) in 1915, there were two main forms of film distribution: states rights and roadshow.

 Under the states rights system, films were sold on a local, territorial basis.
 The local salesperson would then play the film as often as they desired in an attempt to make as much profit as possible.
 Film copyright holders would sell rights of a movie directly to the theater or franchise salesperson, typically on a foot-by-foot basis for 10 cents a foot.
 Absent major studios or national theater franchises, this system was generally the best way to ensure national release of a film, particularly for shorter films.
-However, in terms of profitability, the states rights system wasn't the most effective way to screen feature-length films since the film's producers only made money on the initial sale of each film copy.
+However, in terms of profitability, the states rights system was not the most effective way to screen feature-length films since the film's producers only made money on the initial sale of each film copy.

 This method also made it possible to screen films of various genre which may be illegal in one state but legal in another.

 With the roadshow system, the producer would enter into an agreement with each theater, with priority given to large-seating and famous theaters.
 Money would be made via ticket sales.
 A movie's showing would be limited to drive up demand and to help create a sense of prestige.
 Although this method helped increase film earnings for the producer, given its nature, a movie's release would only be at the regional level.
 Some of the first road show films were the Italian film Cabiria (1914) and the American The Birth of a Nation (1915).